VoidCaptcha/voidcaptcha/README.md

 VoidCaptcha Packages
 --------------------
-**This repository contains the JavaScript part of VoidCaptcha**, to get VoidCaptcha working you need an corresponding back-end library or a respective plugin / module for your Content Management System or Application Framework.
-The following list contains all official libraries and extensions:
+**This repository contains the Front-End JavaScript library of VoidCaptcha**, to get VoidCaptcha working you need a corresponding back-end library or a respective plugin / module for your Content Management System or Application Framework.
+Below you'll find all official VoidCaptcha packages and
+libraries:

 **Front-End**
 - `[X]` [VoidCaptcha - Frontend JavaScript Library](https://github.com/VoidCaptcha/voidcaptcha) <- **You're here**